SkygearIO/features/features/375-static-cdn/design.md

 - If a file is matched, the gateway would proxy the request to the backing object storage file.
 - If no file is matched, a generic 404 page would be returned.
-- The response would have appropiate cache control header, allowing maximum cache duration of 24 hour.
+- The response would have appropiate cache control headers, as configured by developer.

 ### Static Deployment Routing